Bandon School District to offer online option in fall

 "We will make the recommendation that some of the district’s ancillary class offerings be modified, suspended or eliminated.
 We will look at ways to adjust the school district’s food service program and school transportation service patterns.
 We will look at all extra-curricular activities and follow the guidelines from the Oregon School Activities Association as to whether the school district should or should not offer such activities.

-"We will continue to provide information to the Bandon Board of Trustees about how school should progress next fall based on available data and information from the CDC, Governor Brown’s office, the Oregon Department of Education, the Oregon Department of Health and Human Services, and the Coos County Health Department."
+"We will continue to provide information to the Bandon School Board about how school should progress next fall based on available data and information from the CDC, Governor Brown’s office, the Oregon Department of Education, the Oregon Department of Health and Human Services, and the Coos County Health Department."

 "Our students need and deserve a quality educational experience and the Bandon School District believes this is best achieved by in-class instruction," Ardiana concluded.
 "In the case that our district needs to operate under a modified learning environment, we are preparing to do so and anticipate being able to share our plan by Aug.
 10.